-As of September 30, 2022, we had \$3.4 million outstanding on our credit facility and \$16.6 million available for borrowing under our credit facility with Wells Fargo Bank.
-During the three months ending September 30, 2022, we were in compliance with all of the financial and other covenants required under the Credit Agreement.
-Refer to Item 1, Note F., "Debt," in this Quarterly Report, for terms of our Credit Agreement.
+At December 31, 2022, we had \$9.7 million outstanding under the Term Note we used to purchase our new Carlsbad, California warehouse and manufacturing facility in August 2021.
+We also have \$20.0 million available for borrowing under our working capital line of credit with Wells Fargo Bank, which had no amounts outstanding as of December 31, 2022.
+During the six months ended December 31, 2022, we were in compliance with all of the financial and other covenants required under the Credit Agreement for this credit line.
+Refer to Item 1, Note F., "Debt," in this Quarterly Report, for the terms of this Credit Agreement.